AjayAlluri/distributed-kv-store/README.md

 ✅ **Performance Optimized** - 50% faster leader election than standard Raft
 ✅ **Comprehensive Testing** - Unit tests, integration tests, chaos engineering

 ---

-## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 🙏 **Acknowledgments**

-- **Raft Algorithm**: Ongaro & Ousterhout for creating an understandable consensus algorithm
-- **Go Community**: For excellent distributed systems libraries
-- **Production Systems**: etcd, Consul, and Kafka for inspiration
-- **Academic Research**: MIT 6.824 Distributed Systems course materials

----

-**🎯 Built to demonstrate enterprise-grade distributed systems engineering skills through hands-on implementation of fundamental computer science concepts.**

----

-*Ready to build the next generation of distributed applications?
-Start with `./scripts/start-cluster.sh` and explore the future of scalable systems!*